raspberrychris/cryptotravellers/content/blog/proof-of-stake-vs-proof-of-work-a-look-at-the-two-different-consensus-algorithms.md

 date = 2021-05-13T23:00:00Z
 description = ""
 draft = true
-image = ""
+image = "/uploads/proof-of-stake-vs-proof-of-work.png"
 tags = ["Proof of Work", "Proof of Stake"] title = "Proof of Stake vs Proof of Work: A look at the two different consensus algorithms" toc = true url = ""

 +++
-Proof of work and Proof of stake are two different consensus algorithms that secure a blockchain network.
-Proof of Stake is gaining popularity because it requires less energy than proof of work, but there are some trade-offs to consider.
+**Proof of Work (PoW)** and **Proof of Stake (PoS)** are two different consensus algorithms that secure a blockchain network.
+Proof of Stake is gaining popularity recently because it requires less energy than proof of work, but there are some trade-offs to consider.
 In this article, we'll explore the differences between these two algorithms in more detail.

 ## Proof of Stake VS Proof of Work: The Basics